 - Impartiality.
 We are made in God’s image, and we are called to be like him.
 God does not show partiality: “Do not pervert justice; do not show partiality to the poor or favoritism to the great, but judge your neighbor fairly” (Lev.
 19:15). “ For the Lord your God is God of gods and Lord of lords, the great God, mighty and awesome, who shows no partiality and accepts no bribes” (Deut.
 10:17-18).
 “For God does not show favoritism” (Romans 2:11).

 Not one of our legislative leaders—not Senate President Matt Pinnell, nor Pro Tem Greg Treat, nor Speaker Charles McCall—has had the courage to lead the effort to criminalize abortion.
-Certainly, they know that their own member, Senator Joseph Silk, Republican from Broken Bow, has filed the Abolition of Abortion Act.
-Certainly they know that the act would establish equal justice.
+Certainly they know that this act would establish equal justice.
 They must know that their conservative voters are behind the measure.
 How could they not know that the Republican Party of Oklahoma and Oklahoma Baptists have officially adopted the platform of total and immediate abolition of abortion?
 They have seen the rallies, read the literature, followed social media, heard the news stories, and met with citizen activists.
 Whatever they may claim, they should know and understand their duty.
 These three legislative leaders are without excuse.

 Governor Kevin Stitt, exhibiting a similar lack of leadership after a year in office, has taken no public action to stop the bloodshed or advance the movement to abolish abortion.
 Perhaps he believes he needs the state statutes to be corrected prior to acting.
-But in that case, why has he not called a special session of the legislature to pass the Abolition of Abortion Act?
+But in that case, why has he not called a special session of the legislature to pass such legislation?
 Without his action or explanation, he appears to believe he must obey a wicked supreme Court opinion rather than God and our constitutions.

 We must stop delaying justice and cowering before a wicked supreme Court.
 Let us encourage these men to lead boldly and act decisively.
 Let us support them with our voices and our votes when they finally choose to stop the bloodshed and establish equal justice.